ROXBOZ/next/README.md

 is simple---draw tarot cards, interpret them, and let the experience be poetic, surreal, and fun.

-It is **not** a faithful reproduction of traditional tarot, nor does it pretend to teach the "true essence" of the practice.
-Instead, it's a whimsical mix of AI, kitsch aesthetics, and game-like interactions---something between an oracle, a toy, and a digital art experiment.

 ---

 ## ✨ Features

+- **Card Drawing & Shuffle:** Cards are shuffled completely at random, mimicking the unpredictability of real tarot.\
-- **Card Drawing & Shuffle:** Cards are drawn and shuffled completely at random, mimicking the unpredictability of real tarot.\
+- **Card Drawing & Shuffle:** Cards are shuffled completely at random, mimicking the unpredictability of real tarot.\
 - **Guidebook Replacement:** Instead of the classic little booklet included in tarot decks, the app provides a built-in guide with